19hours/sg-statutes/Acts/Employment Act.md

 ### Change of employer

-18\.—(1) If by or under any written law, whether enacted before or after 15th August 1968, a contract of employment between any body corporate and an employee is modified and some other body corporate is substituted as the employer, the employee’s period of employment at the time when the modification takes effect shall count as a period of employment with such other body corporate and the change of employer shall not break the continuity of the period of employment.
+18\.—(1) If by or under any written law a contract of employment between any body corporate and an employee is modified and some other body corporate is substituted as the employer, the employee’s period of employment at the time when the modification takes effect shall count as a period of employment with such other body corporate and the change of employer shall not break the continuity of the period of employment.

+[32/2008 wef 01/01/2009]

 (2) If on the death of an employer the employee is taken into the employment of the personal representatives or trustees of the deceased, the employee’s period of employment at the time of the death shall count as a period of employment with the employer’s personal representatives or trustees, and the death of the employer shall not break the continuity of the period of employment.